 - Seamless network access and roaming between hotspots

-Supported by most enterprise-class APs on the market today and natively supported by major mobile operating systems such as Android, iOS, macOS, and Windows 10, Passpoint devices and networks go beyond providing a reliable, secure, automatic connection experience in Wi-Fi hotspots.
-Passpoint also delivers more value to carriers, service providers, and enterprise networks, enabling:
+Supported by most enterprise-class APs on the market today and natively supported by major mobile operating systems such as Android, iOS, macOS, and Windows, Passpoint devices and networks go beyond providing a reliable, secure, automatic connection experience.
+Passpoint also delivers more value to carriers, service providers, and IT managers of enterprise networks, enabling:

 - Mobile data offload

 - Wi-Fi roaming agreements across carriers and service providers